 - Explain their process in a way that’s easily understood.

-- Have a scheduled layout of the tasks needed to complete your project.
+- Have a clearly-outlined process to complete your project.

 - They begin working on your project without having sufficiently met with you.

-- Any explanations of what they’re doing aren’t clearly defined or are too vague and technical for you to understand.
+- They don’t properly explain what they’re doing to your site or are too vague/technical for you to understand.

 - They don’t provide you with a schedule that breaks down the creation of your project into specific time frames that you can keep track of.